i5ting/How-to-write-jQuery-plugin/README.md

 ## License

-this gem is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+this project is released under the [MIT License](http://www.opensource.org/licenses/MIT).